facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     return string
 ```

-!!! new "New 7.0"
-    The addition of the parameters `classes` and `id_value` is new in 7.0.
-If injecting additional classes or ids via
-    the [attribute list style](#injecting-classes-and-ids), only then will `classes` and `id_value` be passed in to
-    preserve backwards compatibility with old custom formatters.
-Users, moving forward, should at the very least update
-    their formatters with `**kwargs` to future proof their custom formatters in case additional parameters are added
-    in the future.

 All formatters should return a string as HTML.

 !!! tip "YAML Configuration Format"
     If you are attempting to configure these options in a YAML based configuration (like in [MkDocs][mkdocs]), please
     see the [FAQ](../faq.md#function-references-in-yaml) to see how to specify function references in YAML.

+!!! new "New 7.0"
+    The addition of the parameters `classes` and `id_value` is new in 7.0.
+If injecting additional classes or ids via
+    [brace headers](#injecting-classes-and-ids), only then will `classes` and `id_value` be passed in to preserve
+    backwards compatibility with old custom formatters.
+Users, moving forward, should at the very least update their
+    formatters with `**kwargs` to future proof their custom formatters in case additional parameters are added in the
+    future.

 !!! new "Changes 8.0"
     Formatters now take the keyword parameter `attrs`.